Matt-Crow/GoogleDriveAdminConsole/readme.md

 2. Once the application is done downloading, unzip it.
 3. You will find the executable JAR file under build/libs.
 You can move this JAR file wherever you want.
 Feel free to delete the other files, as you only need this JAR file.
 4. Double-click the JAR file to run it.
+5. The first time you launch the application, it will crash, as it needs Google API credentials.
+6. Any files the application creates are stored under [HOME]/Aerospace Camp Administration Console, where HOME is your home folder.
+For PC users, this is usually '''C:\Users\NAME\Aerospace Camp Administration Console'''.
+The credentials will go in the "credentials" folder here.
+7. In a browser, go to https://console.developers.google.com/apis/credentials, log in as the Aerospace STEM camp Google Account, and select the "Camp Administration Console" project.
+8. Go to the "credentials" tab, and click on the "Desktop client 1" under "OAuth 2.0 client IDs".
+9. Select "Download JSON" to download the credentials.
+10. Rename the downloaded file "credentials.json", and save it to the "credentials" folder of the application.
-5. The application will open a browser window, asking you to sign in to Google.
+11. When you relaunch the application, it will open a browser window, asking you to sign in to Google.
 Make sure you sign in using the Aerospace museum GMail account!
 If you need to change which account you are logged in as, close the application, and delete the "tokens" folder the program created in the same folder as the JAR file.
-6. If you see the application pop up, then everything should work.
+12. If you see the application pop up, then everything should work.
-7. Any files the application creates are stored under [HOME]/Aerospace Camp Administration Console, where HOME is your home folder.
-For PC users, this is usually '''C:\Users\NAME\Aerospace Camp Administration Console'''

 ## Helpful Links for Developers ##
 * [CSV Package](https://commons.apache.org/proper/commons-csv/apidocs/index.html)